HenkVanAsselt/kali_remote_sniffer/README.md

     `sudo setcap cap_net_raw,cap_net_admin=eip /usr/sbin/tcpdump`

-##### To stop sudo asking for a password for user kali
+##### To stop sudo asking for a password for user USER

-To prevent sudo asking for a password for user kali, I did edit the file /etc/sudoers.d/kali-grant-root so it has the following contents.
+To prevent sudo asking for a password for user USER I did edit the file /etc/sudoers.d/kali-grant-root so it has the following contents.
-(The line kali ALL=(ALL:ALL) NOPASSWD: ALL was added at the end of this file)
+(The line USER ALL=(ALL:ALL) NOPASSWD: ALL was added at the end of this file)

 	# Allow members of group kali-trusted to execute any command without a
 	# password prompt
 	%kali-trusted   ALL=(ALL:ALL) NOPASSWD: ALL
-	kali ALL=(ALL:ALL) NOPASSWD: ALL
+	USER ALL=(ALL:ALL) NOPASSWD: ALL

 ##### Functional commands to start the capture

-	plink.exe -batch -ssh -pw kali kali@192.168.178.25 "sudo airmon-ng check kill" plink.exe -batch -ssh -pw kali kali@192.168.178.25 "sudo airmon-ng start wlan0" plink.exe -batch -ssh -pw kali kali@192.168.178.25 "tcpdump -ni wlan0mon -s 0 -w - not port 22" | "C:\Program Files\Wireshark\Wireshark.exe" -k -i -
+	plink.exe -batch -ssh -pw PASSWORD USER@IPADDRESS "sudo airmon-ng check kill" plink.exe -batch -ssh -pw PASSWORD USER@IPADDRESS "sudo airmon-ng start wlan0" plink.exe -batch -ssh -pw PASSWORD USER@IPADDRESS "tcpdump -ni wlan0mon -s 0 -w - not port 22" | "C:\Program Files\Wireshark\Wireshark.exe" -k -i -

 #### Channel hopping